-Am I pregnant?
-Sometimes it's difficult to know.
-Signs and symptoms of pregnancy differ from woman to woman and from pregnancy to pregnancy.
-Some women spot early pregnancy signs within a week of conception and others may not get any pregnancy symptoms at all.
+Pregnancy symptoms differ from mum to mum and from pregnancy to pregnancy.
+Some women spot early pregnancy symptoms and signs within just a week of conception but some women will get no pregnancy symptoms at all.

 We've all heard stories about people giving birth without even knowing they were expecting!
-There is no better guarantee to tell if you're pregnant than by taking a pregnancy test and confirming it with your doctor but if you think you might be pregnant, have a look at our guide to early pregnancy signs.
+There is no better guarantee to tell if you're pregnant than by taking a pregnancy test and confirming it with your GP but if you think you might be pregnant, have a look at our guide to early pregnancy signs.
 We all know how desperate the wait can be to find out!

 Early pregnancy signs